-When parking your recreation vehicle, make sure the egress window is not blocked by trees or other obstacles.
+When parking your recreation vehicle, make sure the all (exit) doors and the emergency exit window are not blocked by trees or other obstacles.
 Make sure the ground below the window is solid and can be used as an escape path.